TanmayJain97/Address-Book-JS/README.md

 # Address-Book-JS

-Modified to UC 7 - Ability to ensure there is no Duplicate Entry of the same Person in the Address Book
+Modified to UC 8 - Ability to search contact in a particular City or State